Active Multi-Object Exploration and Recognition via Tactile Whiskers: Object Recognition

 The key idea presented in this section relies on the fact the contour shapes convey categorical information.
 Such information can enable object classification among a wide category of objects when used appropriately.
 For this purpose, a deep learning classifier is used for object classification using object contour.
 In addition, the discriminability of the proposed classifier is improved by incorporating very few probing points in $\mathbb{R}^3$ space.

 The problem formulation of classifying an object using contour points can be expressed as: \textit{finding function $F$ that predicts the object label $y_{obj}=F(P_{ct}, P_{fs})$}. $P_{ct}$ is a point set that belongs to an object contour $C_i \in \mathbb{R}^2$. $P_{fs}$ is a point set in $\mathbb{R}^3$ that is within the object surface and is reachable by the end-effector. $P_{ct}$ can be obtained by contour tracing (Sec.~\ref{sec:ct}). $P_{fs}$ is collected during Feature Sampling (FS) procedure described in Sec.~\ref{sec:hybrid}.
-While the method for obtaining $P_{fs}$ is task-dependent, adding a few discrete contacts inside the estimated contour polygon $\hat{C}_i$ from above of the object provides a general approach.
-Given the number of total contacts $K_{fs}$, and planar locations $(x_{fs}^j, y_{fs}^j), j\in 1, 2, \cdots, K_{fs}$ that are inside the contour polygon $\hat{C}_i \in \mathbb{R}^2$, the end-effector is lowered at each of those locations from above of the object, until the sensor reaches the object at $z=z_{fs}^j$.
-If no contact is detected, the $z_{fs}^j$ is set to zero, indicating that the object is hollow at that point.
-Note that the position of the first contact $(x_{fs}^0, y_{fs}^0)$ for each object is always chosen as the centroid point of the object's estimated contour polygon $\hat{C}_i$.
+While the method for obtaining $P_{fs}$ is task-dependent, adding a few discrete contacts inside the estimated contour polygon $\hat{C}_i$ from above of the object provides a general approach. {\revcolor{red}This allows to generalize the object characterization from a planar space to a spatial region.} Given the number of total contacts $K_{fs}$, and planar locations $(x_{fs}^j, y_{fs}^j), j\in 1, 2, \cdots, K_{fs}$ that are inside the contour polygon $\hat{C}_i \in \mathbb{R}^2$, the end-effector is lowered at each of those locations from above of the object, until the sensor reaches the object at $z=z_{fs}^j$. {\revcolor{red}If no contact is detected, the $z_{fs}^j$ is set to zero, indicating that the object is hollow at that point.
+This allows the algorithm to work on versatile objects without assuming priors about the object's shape and convexity.} Note that the position of the first contact $(x_{fs}^0, y_{fs}^0)$ for each object is always chosen as the centroid point of the object's estimated contour polygon $\hat{C}_i$.